batuhanzorbeyzengin/load-balancing/README.md

 ## Load Balancing Algorithms

-- **Weighted**: Distributes traffic based on server weights defined in the configuration.
+- **Round Robin**: Distributes requests evenly across all servers in sequential order.
+- **Weighted Round Robin**: Similar to Round Robin, but servers with higher weights receive more requests.
 - **Least Connections**: Directs new requests to the server with the least active connections.
+- **IP Hash**: Uses the client's IP address to determine which server receives the request, ensuring session persistence.
+- **Consistent Hashing**: Minimizes redistribution of requests when servers are added or removed.
+- **Dynamic Weighted**: Adjusts server weights based on their current load and performance.
+- **Least Response Time**: Sends requests to the server with the lowest average response time.
+- **URL Hash**: Uses the requested URL to determine which server receives the request.

 ## Security Features

 - **IP-Based Rate Limiting**: Limits requests from a single IP within a specified time window.
 - **DDoS Protection**: Detects and mitigates potential DDoS attacks using various metrics.
+Can be enabled/disabled in configuration.
 - **Bot Detection**: Identifies and blocks requests from known bot user agents.
 - **Geo-Blocking**: Blocks requests from specified regions or countries.
+- **IP Banning**: Automatically bans IPs that exceed rate limits.
+Can be enabled/disabled in configuration.

 ## Monitoring and Logging